-Registration for the Spring semester begins during the third week of November.
+Registration for the Spring semester begins the third week of November.
 The schedule of classes will be available toward the end of October.

 Registration for the Summer and Fall sessions takes place in April.
-The Schedule of classes will be available at the end of March.
+The Schedule of classes will be available at the end of March or beginning of April.